Jkean2012/game-assets/README.md

 # Credits to 3kho for the games!
 ## Star if you Fork!
-## Sme games are not complete yet!
+## Some games are not complete yet!